 The documents found here are for Molonglo Stage 2 Transport Planning related information between 2010-2019 and were obtained through FOI 21-101215 1 April 2021, EPSDD.
 We highlighted 18 development plans (EDP), planning design frameworks (PDF), or development applications (DA) for the suburbs Coombs, Wright, Molonglo and Denman Prospect.

-Molonglo Group Centre is part of Molonglo Valley Stage 2 and will be part of the suburb of Molonglo.
+Molonglo Group Centre, planned for the new suburb of Molonglo, is part of Molonglo Valley Stage 2.
 Read more here.
 You cannot build a group centre without all services, including a sewer.
-This matter is discussed below.
+The provision of these services is discussed below.

 - Documents found here

 - Molonglo Valley Stage 2 Planning Design Framework

 Source: FOI 21-101215 EPSDD 21-101215 Molonglo Stage 2 Transport Planning, 1 April 2021.

 Any estate development produces many documents that span a decade.
 The documents are list in chronological order from 2010-2019.

 - Wright Movement Systems Estate Development Plan, 2010.